 Infection.
 As with any operation, an infection can occur.
 If this happens, you will be given antibiotics to clear up the infection.
 If the infection does not resolve, then the implant may have to be temporarily removed and replaced at a later time.

 Shifting.
 A facial implant could move slightly out of alignment.
-You may need a second operation to put the implant in its proper place.
+You may need a second operation to put the implant in its correct place.

 Scarring and swelling